 - Bone Scan - Bone scans are used in the detection and monitoring of disorders that affect the bones, including Paget disease, cancer, infections and fractures.
 Bone scanning is also helpful in evaluating and measuring the activity of certain joint diseases.

 - Cardiac Nuclear Medicine - This is useful in diagnosing and assessing coronary artery disease.
 Cardiac nuclear medicine is also used to evaluate cardiomyopathy and identify possible damage to the heart from chemotherapy or radiotherapy.
+MUGA scans are utilized to evaluate the condition of the heart's myocardium through injecting radioisotopes, followed by the use of a gamma camera to measure ventricular contractions to evaluate the patient's heart wall.

 - Gastric Emptying Study - A gastric emptying study measures how long it takes for food to move through your stomach.